STommydx/nix-config/README.md

 4. Add public key of generated age key to `.sops.yaml` and update keys
 5. Switch to configuration as usual with `nixos-build switch --flake ".#host"`

+Note: You should make sure `dotfiles/p10k.conf.d/.p10k.zsh` is in `LF` instead of `CRLF` checked out by Git for Windows.

 ### Home-manager Only

 1. Follow Nix and Home Manager installation if they are not yet installed